madhucm/k8volume/README.md

 # k8volume
 Shared volume example

+Motivation
-Intention is to create a common volume for both containers inside the pod.
+Create a shared volume for the containers inside the pod.